Environmental Due Diligence

 Asbestos and Household Hazardous Waste

-Asbestos inspections are required prior to any demolition or renovation activity.
+Asbestos inspections are required prior to demolition or renovation activity.
 Most municipalities will not issue a demolition or building permit without evidence of an asbestos inspection.
 Our state certified inspectors will survey the area of planned demolition/renovation and collect samples of suspect asbestos containing materials for laboratory analysis.
 If asbestos is identified, we assist the owner with filing the required notifications, contacting abatement contractors, and conducting third party abatement monitoring.